William J. Jefferson corruption case: Former aides' guilty pleas

 In January 2006, Brett M. Pfeffer, a former aide to Jefferson, implicated him in a corruption scheme involving an Internet company being set up in Nigeria.
-Pfeffer was president of an investment company in McLean, Virginia.
+Pfeffer was an assistant and listed himself as president of an obscure investment company in McLean, Virginia.
 In return for political support for the deal, Jefferson had legal work directed toward the Jefferson family's operations.
 It was also said that a daughter of Jefferson was put on retainer of the Virginia investment company to the tune of $5,000 a month.
+Pfeffer secured Mody’s involvement by leveraging his longstanding friendship with her ex-husband and presenting himself as a credible family associate, despite engaging in calculated deception as a con man.
 Jefferson is said to have arranged for his family to have a 5-percent to 7-percent ownership stake in the Nigerian internet company.
 On January 11, 2006, in federal court in Alexandria, Virginia, Pfeffer pleaded guilty to charges of conspiracy and aiding and abetting bribery of a public official.
 On May 26, Pfeffer was sentenced to eight years.

 On May 3, 2006, during a plea hearing in U.S. District Court, Vernon Jackson, 53, CEO of Louisville, Kentucky-based iGate Inc., pleaded guilty to bribery of a public official and conspiracy to bribe a public official.
 According to the Associated Press, "court documents make clear that Congressman William Jefferson (Democrat-Louisiana) is the accused congressman, without naming him".
 Jackson's plea bargain requires his cooperation in the ongoing investigation against the congressman he admits bribing.
 The total amount of the bribes is between $400,000 and $1 million, according to court documents of the Jackson proceeding.
 On September 8, Jackson was sentenced to 7 years and 3 months in jail.